 Challenge Completed: A book with antonyms in the title

 I had heard a lot about this book prior to picking it up at the library.
 It was a great read and I enjoyed the narrative structure.
 The reader finds out about a murder at the beginning and then the story follows the events leading up to the killing.
 Obviously everyone will have their theories, but I knew who I wanted dead.
 They did end up being murdered but the murderer was the surprise.
 Moriarty is a fantastic Australian author.

 I love Zoe Foster, but this was definitely not my favourite book of hers.
 Personally, I have a thing against editing errors in books and The Wrong Girl had quite a few.
 Like missing words and blatant spelling mistakes.
 I also found the characters in her other novels more likeable and relatable.
 Nevertheless, it is a very easy read for people looking for a little romantic escape.

 The Mime Order by Samantha Shannon

-The sequel to The Bone Season, if it has been awhile since you read the first book I would recommend a refresher.
-I kind of forgot some of the storyline/chracters, but I figured it out in the end.
+The sequel to The Bone Season, if it has been a while since you read the first book I would recommend a refresher.
+I kind of forgot some of the storyline/characters, but I figured it out in the end.
 Shannon is two years younger than me, but the details in this book and the interesting futuristic world she has created blows my mind.
 If you like fantasy novels, check out this series.
 Apparently there are many more books to come.

-I have started watching iZombie, in anticipation of seeing its creatorlater this month.
+I have started watching iZombie, in anticipation of seeing its creator Rob Thomas later this month.
 I have also been getting into Bones, which I have obviously heard of but never watched before.
 It is an interesting concept and the fact it is now in its eleventh season means I will have plenty of episodes to keep me busy over the coming months.
 I also finished watching Canadian TV series, Rookie Blue last week.
-It is unsure whether there will be a seventh season, but it was definitely a good show while it lasted.
+It’s unsure whether there will be the seventh season, but it was definitely a good show while it lasted.